BTS: Map of the Soul: 7, "Dynamite" and Be

 BTS released their first English-language single, "Dynamite", on August 21.
 "Dynamite" debuted at number one on the US Billboard Hot 100 chart, earning BTS their first chart topper and making them the first all-South Korean act to earn a number one single in the US.
 The single also topped Billboard's new Global 200 for the week ending September 24, as well as Global Excluding US charts, becoming the first single to top both simultaneously.
 "Dynamite" peaked at number five on the US Mainstream Top 40 and on the.
 Billboard Pop Singles chart, becoming their first Top 10 on each and the former the highest-charting entry by a Korean act.
 On August 31, BTS made their MTV Video Music Awards (VMAs) debut with the first live performance of "Dynamite" and won four awards: Best Group, Best Choreography, Best Pop Video, and Best K-pop (the last three for their music video for "On").
 On October 14, they performed the single at the 2020 Billboard Music Awards and won the Top Social Artist award for a fourth consecutive year.

 On October 2, 2020, BTS released a remix of Jawsh 685 and Jason Derulo's single "Savage Love (Laxed – Siren Beat)".
 It topped the Hot 100.
 On October 10 and 11, BTS hosted a two-day virtual pay-per-view concert at KSPO Dome in Seoul, called Map of the Soul ON:E, which drew 993,000 viewers from 191 countries and territories.
 On November 20, BTS released their fifth Korean studio album Be, led by the single "Life Goes On".
-"Life Goes On" debuted at number one on the Hot 100, BTS' third consecutive US number-one single in three months and the first song performed primarily in Korean to top the chart.
+"Life Goes On" debuted at number one on the Hot 100, BTS's third consecutive US number-one single in three months and the first song performed primarily in Korean to top the chart.

 On November 24, 2020, BTS became the first Korean pop artists recognized by the Recording Academy when "Dynamite" received a nomination for Best Pop Duo/Group Performance at the 63rd Annual Grammy Awards.
 The group won the Special International Music Award at the 62nd Japan Record Awards.
 Kim, in his book on the influence of Korean popular culture, suggested that 2020, the worst year in many people's lives, was a noteworthy one for Korean culture, with Parasite winning the Academy Award for Best Picture and BTS posting three number-one hits on the Billboard Global 200.